meredithbartel/IT1025/README.md

 bianary- base 2 each position holds either a zero or a one and each position after theat is two to the power of the other number. hexadecimal- base 16 each position holds from 0 to F characters. each position after is 16 to the power.
 3DecimalConversion.png it is a file that converts a decimal 198 to bianary.
+4BinaryConversion.png it is a file that converts bianary to a number.
 #### Operating Systems

 ### Networking